shibumi/shibumi.dev/content/posts/Google-Summer-Of-Code-2020.md

 ## Special thanks

-I do not want to finish, before honouring a few people I have worked with.
-First I want to thank my three mentors Lukas Pühringer, Justin Cappos and Santiago Torres-Arias.
+I do not want to finish, before honouring my four mentors Lukas Pühringer, Justin Cappos, Santiago Torres-Arias and Trishank Karthik Kuppusamy.
 They always reacted quickly when needed and they always gave me the right hints, when I had difficulties understanding the specification or the code base.
 Especially the work with Lukas was very enjoyable and I look forward to a lot more interesting discussions in future pull requests and issues.
-Santiago has been always there for me, when I needed a fast contact, when I did a few hours too much.
+Santiago has been always there for me, when I did a few hours too much and slipped into a different timezone.
 The timezone difference was definitely a bonus and not a malus this time.
-Besides my mentors I want to highlight the excellent help from Trishank Karthik Kuppusamy.
-Trishank has not been my mentor, but still he supported me in many ways and we had a few interesting discussions around the in-toto specification.
+Trishank was a person I could always count on.
+He supported me in many ways and gave me hints when I have encountered a problem.
+Furthermore we had a few interesting discussions around the in-toto specification, the securesystemslib and their relationship to TUF.
 I am pretty sure, this will be not the last discussions we had about the in-toto specification.